 Start Times: Most mediations are scheduled to begin as early as 8:30 a.m. or as late as 1:30 p.m. depending on whether the mediation is a one-half day or full-day mediation, and whether any of the parties or their counsel are traveling from out of town.
 Generally, morning mediations are scheduled for 9:00 a.m. and afternoon mediations for 1:30 p.m.
 If you have special circumstances, (such as the need for an early or late start or a weeknight or weekend mediation) please let us know.
 We will do everything possible to accommodate you.

-Location: Michael can accommodate most mediations in his office, however, if the parties agree on a different location that agreement will be honored.
+Location: Michael can accommodate most mediations in his office, however, if the parties agree on a different location in Austin that agreement will be honored.
 His office has a parking garage and the parking is validated.

 Mediation Fees: The mediation fee depends on the number of parties and the amount of time set aside for the mediation.
 It is calculated on a per party flat fee basis.
 Multiple parties represented by one law firm or a single party represented by multiple law firms are considered one party for fee calculation.